Modulex: History

 In 2008 the Design + Build creative services division is introduced, offering an integrated model that combines fabrication and installation for enhanced project delivery.

 From 2019 to present, eco-friendly materials are introduced, offering a more sustainable option for signage materials.

 In 2023, the group recorded its best financial performance.

+In 2026, Modulex received a Bronze award at the Transform Awards for its work on the Spark project.

 Products and services

 Modulex offers wayfinding and architectural signage solutions, Global Brand Rollouts/Implementations, and cloud based project management for diverse industries including Governments, Corporates, Healthcare, Education, Hospitality, residential and many more.